ralgar/proton-mo2-installer/README.md

 ## Updating the tools

 Updating the tools probably isn't necessary at this point, since they are quite mature.<br>
-If you do feel the need, updating is a fairly simple process thanks to the included Uninstall function.
+If you do feel the need, updating is a painless process thanks to the installer's *Update* function.

 Here is what you need to do in order to update:

-1. Backup your game's Mod Organizer 2 instance (`~/.local/share/proton-mo2-installer/modorganizer2/<chosen-game>`)
+1. Grab the latest stable release of the installer [here](https://github.com/ralgar/proton-mo2-installer/releases).
-2. Run `setup`, following the prompts to *Uninstall*
+2. Run `setup`, following the prompts to *Update*.
-3. Run `setup` again, following the prompts to *Install*
-4. Copy the following files and directories from your backup to the fresh Mod Organizer 2 instance:
-  - `downloads` directory
-  - `mods` directory
-  - `overwrite` directory
-  - `ModOrganizer2.ini` file
-  - `nxmhandler.ini` file

 ## Notes